-The argument in the previous paragraph requires that the networks have the same edge-probability matrices.
-Considering asymptotic normality, both \citet{jones_multilayer_2021} and \citet{arroyo_inference_2021} study algorithms for embeddings in specific multiple graph models that respectively subsume particular instantiations of the multilayer stochastic blockmodel.
-In \citet{arroyo_inference_2021} the authors study an algorithm for subspace recovery under the assumption that each graph probability matrix shares a common subspace in the sense that it can be factored via $U S^{(l)} U\t$, where $S^{(l)}$ is a ``score'' matrix determining corresponding to graph $l$, and $U$ is an orthonormal matrix (representing the common subspace).
-Observe that for a multilayer stochastic blockmodel one may take $U = Z(Z\t Z)^{-1/2}$ with $S^{(l)} = (Z\t Z)^{1/2} B^{(l)} (Z\t Z)^{1/2}$.
+Pertaining to asymptotic normality, \citet{jones_multilayer_2021,arroyo_inference_2021} study algorithms for embeddings in specific multiple graph models that respectively subsume particular instantiations of the multilayer stochastic blockmodel.
+In \citet{arroyo_inference_2021} the authors study an algorithm for subspace recovery under the assumption that each graph probability matrix shares a common subspace, in the sense that it can be factored as $U S^{(l)} U\t$, where $S^{(l)}$ is a so-called score matrix corresponding to the $l$-th graph, and $U$ is an orthonormal matrix representing the common subspace.
+For a multilayer stochastic blockmodel, one may take $U = Z(Z\t Z)^{-1/2}$ with $S^{(l)} = (Z\t Z)^{1/2} B^{(l)} (Z\t Z)^{1/2}$.